 Handling and Transfer

-When filling or dispensing flammable or combustible liquids, open flames or other ignition sources must be kept at least 50 feet away.
+When filling or dispensing flammable or combustible liquids, open flames or other ignition sources must be kept at least 25 ft. away.

 No gravity fed tanks are allowed as fittings can break and cause large-scale spills.
-Electric pumps are preferable.
+Electric or rotary hand pumps are preferable.